je223sv/1DV610-lab2/README.md

 ## Play Multiplayer

-To play multiplayer against a computer, simply click the "multiplayer" button from the home screen:
+To play multiplayer against a computer, simply click the "Vs Computer" button from the home screen:

 ![Place your file in this folder](/images/home-multiplayer.png)